johnfmorton/generator-buildabanner/README.md

 ## Notes

-This is a work in progress.
+This is an evolving work in progress.
 I refine it as I discover better processes.
 It is an opinionated workflow to speed the production of building a banner.
-It includes options for HTML banners for DoubleClick Studio and standard HTML banners using a clickTag.
+It includes options for HTML banners for standard, AdWords, TruEffect or DoubleClick HTML banners.

 ## Basic usage